BYU-ITC-344/byu-itc-344.github.io/hw-5/index.md

     * **Why we use it:** LM and NTLM are vulnerable to password-cracking attacks.
 Using NTLMv2 only strengthens network security and prevents legacy protocol attacks.
     * **Impact on legacy systems:**

-      * Older systems such as Windows 7, Windows XP, or legacy applications that only support LM or NTLM will **fail to authenticate**.
+      * Older systems such as Windows XP, or legacy applications that only support LM or NTLM will **fail to authenticate**.
       * These systems must be upgraded or reconfigured to support NTLMv2, otherwise they cannot access domain resources.

 ### Result